azuresysadmin/Terragrunt_template/README.md

 #### *<ins>Working with modules</ins>*
 Take a look at the "module1" directory and you'll notice that I am using an example from the public module repository.
 In this case, I am using a Vnet Module as an example.
 As you can see, you can create this resource solely without having to use any regular .tf files.

 - Refer to the module URL and its version
 - Once again, include the "find in parent folders" configuration, just as you did with your RG
 - Define dependencies if needed
 - You need to create a mock RG, this won't be deployed, but Terragrunt needs a virtual resource group for it to be able to do the initialization, as it won't refer to the dependency until the resource gets planned/created.
-This can be named what ever and won't be created.
+This can be named w/e and won't actually be created.
 - As always, refer to the locals
 - Define the mandatory/optional inputs for your module